 What time frames are of importance for this group to be effective?

-A month before HUD mandated reports are due.
+This committee should be notified at least one month before HUD mandated reports are due.

 How often will this Committee communicate with the MCOC and/or the COC Board of Directors?